CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle.md

 base `entity` type through examining the directy structure of the repository.

-The other special file is `QL_OWNER` which contains the email address of the user on the target staging deployment to assign ownership and edit priveleges.
+The other special file is `QL_OWNER` which contains the email address of the user on the target staging deployment to assign ownership and edit privileges.

 ### V2 Labs